Chinese Taipei national baseball team: Name

 Following the handover of Taiwan to the Republic of China (ROC) in 1945, the ROC government did not devise any baseball development policies.
 Organized baseball was mostly handled by civilians and some state-owned companies such as Taipower.
 In 1949, the Taiwan Provincial Baseball Association, predecessor to the Chinese Taipei Baseball Association, was established.
 In a 1951 international tour to the Philippines, a national team named United Taiwan Team (臺灣聯隊) was sent and competed with a logo that said TW.

 In 1954, when the team first participated in the Asian Baseball Championship, it competed under the name Republic of China as part of the government's new sports diplomacy efforts.

 Since the expulsion of the ROC from the United Nations in 1971, its national baseball team has competed internationally under the name Chinese Taipei, due to diplomatic pressure from the People's Republic of China, which follows a One China Policy.
 Within Taiwan, the team is referred to as either 中華隊 (hanyu pinyin: Zhōnghuá Duì; literally, Zhonghua team) or 台灣隊 (hanyu pinyin: Táiwān Duì; literally, Taiwan team).
 The designation continues to be controversial among the Taiwanese, culminating in a referendum vote in 2018 proposing to participate in the Olympics as “Taiwan”.
 The proposal failed to get enough votes, with many fearing that the Taiwanese team would be disallowed to compete under the name.

 Public opinion

 According to a December 2024 survey conducted by think tank Taiwan Brain Trust, 71.5% of Taiwanese people believe the team should compete as Taiwan, and 79.6% believe the government should actively push for name changes to Taiwan.
 In a separate survey conducted by Taiwan Public Opinion Foundation, 46% of Taiwanese people prefer to use the term 台灣隊 (Team Taiwan), 35% prefer 中華隊 (Zhonghua Team), 9% who are indifferent between the two, with less than 1% preferring the official Chinese Taipei.

-Results and fixtures

-The following is a list of professional baseball match results currently active in the latest version of the WBSC World Rankings, as well as any future matches that have been scheduled.